How to grow and care for honeysuckle

 Most of us think of honeysuckles as twining climbers with pretty, scented tubular flowers, perfect for covering walls, fences and pergolas.
 But there are also evergreen, shrubby types that make an excellent honeysuckle bush, hedging or topiary.
 Both belong to the genus Lonicera and there are many different cultivars, hailing from Europe, Asia, the Mediterranean and North America.
 Lonicera periclymenum (wild honeysuckle, common honeysuckle or woodbine) is native to the UK.

 Climbing honeysuckles flower in summer, in shades of white, cream, lemon yellow, pink, orange and raspberry red.
-They're perfect plants for an informal look or a cottage garden and look good combined with roses for a romantic look.
+They're perfect plants for an informal or cottage garden style, and look good combined with roses for a romantic display.
 They are also a magnet for wildlife.
-The scent of their nectar-rich flowers attracts bees and butterflies in the day and moths at night – their colour changes slightly once pollinated.
+The scent of their nectar-rich flowers attracts bees and butterflies during the day and moths at night – their colour changes slightly once pollinated.
 The red berries that follow are enjoyed by birds (but are poisonous to humans).

 Climbing honeysuckles can be deciduous, semi-evergreen or evergreen, depending on the variety.
 Deciduous species tend to have a more spectacular display of flowers; the evergreen honeysuckle types bear smaller, less significant blooms but give foliage cover all year round.

-Shrubby honeysuckles can be deciduous or evergreen.
-Evergreen types such as Lonicera nitida (now renamed as Lonicera ligustrina var. yunnanensis) have small leaves that are similar to those of box, and are often used to create a honeysuckle bush, hedge or even topiary.
+Shrubby honeysuckles can be deciduous, semi-evergreen or fully evergreen.
+Evergreen types such as Lonicera nitida (now renamed as Lonicera ligustrina var. yunnanensis) have small leaves that are similar to those of box, and are often used to create a honeysuckle bush or hedge – even topiary.
 If you have had problems with box blight or box tree caterpillar on your box plants, Lonicera nitida makes a sensible alternative.
-Lonicera fragrantissima and Lonicera x purpusii are deciduous and bear deliciously scented flowers in winter.
+Lonicera fragrantissima and Lonicera x purpusii are deciduous to semi-evergreen, and bear deliciously scented flowers in winter.

 How to grow honeysuckle